r3c/cottle/benchmark.md

 **Parsing** benchmark measures the time needed to transform a template stored as a string into an in-memory object that can be passed input data for rendering.
-This part is usually the most costly as it involves text tokenization and a few internal optimizations.
+This part is usually the most time consuming, which is why result should be cached by client application.

 **Rendering** benchmark measures the time needed to render a parsed template into a string output, taking variable input data at render time.
-This part is expected to be as fast as possible to improve overall performance when parsed templates are cached by client application.

 Same template source code was used for both benchmarks and adapted to every template engine library.
 Here is the Cottle version of this source code: